 So I definitely think this would be a perfect meal kit delivery service if you're trying to boost your diet, or are watching your cholesterol or fat intake.

 While you can’t filter the recipes by ingredient or allergen, each recipe card gives you all the nutrition information you need – though it would be great to see this at first glance without having to click through.
 Here’s an example from Green Chef’s Keto + Paleo menu:

 You then click through to see the Nutrition Facts:

-Deliveries arrive between 8 am and 9 pm.
-You can track the status of your delivery with the link sent to your email.
+Deliveries will arrive between 8 am and 8 pm.
+You can track the status of your order with the link that will have been sent to your email.

-The proprietary spice blends and sauces come ready to use, too.
+The proprietary spice blends and sauces come mixed and ready to use, too.

 Green Chef’s website goes through every piece of material you’ll find in your kit and gives clear instructions on how to dispose of the packaging sustainably.

 The cardboard box is insulated with a material called ClimaCell, which is curbside recyclable.
 I’ve seen it used by plant-based meal delivery service Purple Carrot, which is also super eco-friendly, so I think this is a good sign.